 Life is hard and then you die.
 Thus, you have to make the most of what’s in between.
 Every moment, you need to be extracting some joy from the universe and tucking it into your memory banks.
 See in our youth, we don’t realize just how short life is… and thus we fritter away time.
 One day, you wake the f*** up and you are older, wiser (hopefully) and things aren’t coming up roses.

-You tally up the years you’ve been devalued by society and your community and then you just figure… E-fucking-NOUGH.
+You tally up the years you’ve been devalued by society and your community, then you just figure… E-fucking-NOUGH.
 Life is too short.
 Honestly, I’ve felt this way since I was 7 years old.
-I was 7 when I figured out that Black American women suffered emotional, social, mental and physical abuse consistency and relentlessly throughout their lifetime.
+I was 7 when I figured out that Black American women suffered emotional, social, mental and physical abuse consistently and relentlessly throughout their lifetime.
 And I decided to always choose ME.
-No one else is going to choose me, but I choose me all the time.
+No one else is going to choose me.
+Society has deemed me un-choose-able.
+F*** society, I choose me all the time.
 And I will teach my child to do the same.

 So I enjoy my Blackness.
 I explore my Blackness.
 I champion my Blackness and I champion other’s Blackness, because their journey is unique and not like mine.